In Odd We Trust: Plot summary

 Chief Porter traces the van's license plates to a man named Kyle Bernshaw, and gives Odd the resulting address.
 Odd and Stormy break into Bernshaw's house, to find giant piles of magazines (from which his mysterious notes have been cut and glued together), and a note to Odd, revealing that this was a trap.
 Odd turns to find himself cornered by a vicious dog, from which he is saved at the last minute by Joey's ghost.
 Odd and Stormy race back to the house where they left Sherry, only to find out that Angelica's parents have fired her and she has left.
 Odd realizes that Sherry, not one of the four children under police protection, was the target all along.
 The two borrow a car and, using Odd's psychic magnetism (an ability that draws him to a person if he concentrates on them while traveling), they locate Bernshaw in an abandoned slaughterhouse.
 Odd fights him, with limited success, until Stormy shoots him in the leg, and Odd is able to subdue him.
 They free Sherry from the trunk of Bernshaw's car.

 The killer is taken into custody, but refuses to confess, insisting that he will be given a chance to escape, as he has made a deal with the devil and everything he wants always comes to him.
 He threatens to reveal Odd's identity and abilities to the world, bringing a storm of media attention, one of the very things Odd fears most.
 Odd lies and pretends that he, too, has sold his soul to the devil for his powers, but just as he begins to make headway with taking Bernshaw into his confidence, a guard collapses and the killer is able to grab the guard's gun.
 He fires, but the bullet ricochets off a chair Odd is holding.
 The bullet kills Bernshaw.

 Angelica's parents re-hire Sherry, and the story ends with Odd and Stormy musing on the happy ending they have managed.

 Characters

 Odd Thomas

 Odd Thomas is the protagonist of the Odd Thomas series.
 He is a short-order cook at the Pico Mundo grill, who has the ability to see the lingering dead.
-He uses this ability to try and bring peace to the ghosts he encounters, so that they can move on to the next life.
+He uses this ability to try to bring peace to the ghosts he encounters, so that they can move on to the next life.
 Traumatic childhood experiences left him extremely uncomfortable with guns, so he relies on his resourcefulness to escape the sometimes hostile situations in which he finds himself.